SJ23 Tech Tip B01, ((UPDATED 2024-11-03) Bob Schimmel, Paul Bailey, Mike Hancock, Mark Ludlow,

 The new dual sheave needs a strong mounting bracket to support the 100-150 expected pound pull at the top of the pedestal.
 I fabricated one from aluminum channel (Great, more garage stuff gone!) and added two horizontal screws and a shelf for additional support.
 The dimensions were then transferred to the pedestal for installation.

-Bracket - The channel bracket that was fabricated to house the new dual sheave.
+Bracket - This is the channel bracket that was fabricated to house the new dual sheave.
 The aluminum was formed with a 5 pound "persuader" over a bench vice.
 Its amazing how quickly sheet aluminum gives way to 5 pounds of flying steel!

 Pedestal - The top of the pedestal with the table still on it, marked for future cutting.
-Other than the table, this is the pedestal as it comes from the factory.
-However, the gap above the sheave had to be closed to restore the strength for the bracket.
+Other than the table, this is the pedestal as it came from the factory.
+However, the gap above the sheave had to be closed to improve the strength for the bracket.

 DUAL SHEAVE BRACKET INSTALLATION, Spring 2022